liske/ifstate/index.md

 It is possible to skip different settings (addresses, routes, ...) in *IfState* completely if a routing daemon (*FRR*, *Quagga*) does handle it.

+*IfState* has full support for Linux netns namespaces.
+This allows to build firewalls and routers with hard multi-client capability without much effort.
+[Alpine Linux](https://wiki.alpinelinux.org/wiki/Netns) is one of the few (the only?)
+Linux distributions with native netns support for daemons.

 # Presentations